DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/onEditorPreparing.md

 Information about the event that caused the function's execution.

 ##### field(e.cancel): Boolean
-Allows you to cancel creating the editor.
+Allows you to cancel the editor creation.
-Set it to **true** and implement a custom editor.
+Set this field's value to **true** and implement a custom editor.

 ##### field(e.component): {WidgetName}
 The widget's instance.